bw-01/restaurant-homepage/README.md

 # B's Place Restaurant Website

-An example restaurant website created to practice DOM manipulation by dynamically rendering the site using JavaScript.
+An example restaurant website created to practice DOM manipulation by dynamically rendering a multi-page site using JavaScript.

 ## Image References